lukachochua/crm/docs/CRM_Technical_Reference.md

 create audit entries on its own, but later invoice changes will be logged.
 Audit logs are not editable in the UI.
 Running actions in console without an authenticated user can throw exceptions.
+Audit logs use a polymorphic relation and are mapped in `app/Providers/AppServiceProvider.php` to preserve legacy class names.

 ### Current Assumptions and Defaults
 - Order `total_amount` is the pre-discount price.